janssen-io/foundry-github-workflow/README.md

 ```bash
 zip -r ./my-module.zip module.json my-module.js lang/ templates/
 ```

+> !
+Important.
+In order to make it executable in the workflow.
+Also execute the following command on your command line: `git update-index --add --chmod=+x .github/workflows/create-zip.sh`.

 And to your `.github/workflows/main.yml` you need to add the following changes: